GH-AkshyM/Cohort-Analytics-Dashboard-with-Lakehouse-on-MS-Fabric/README.md

 While exploring new datasets and project ideas, I came across this e-commerce dataset on Kaggle.
 Rather than treating it as a standard exploratory exercise, I used it as an opportunity to apply a **real-world analytics approach** and put my own spin on the problem.

 The goal of this project was to move beyond static reporting and build an **end-to-end analytical solution** that reflects how enterprise dashboards are designed and consumed.
-To do this, the dataset was loaded into a **Microsoft Fabric Lakehouse** and analyzed using **DirectQuery**, allowing all transformations and calculations to be performed in a governed, centralized environment without importing data into Power BI.
+To do this, the dataset was loaded into a **Microsoft Fabric Lakehouse** and analyzed using **DirectQuery**, allowing all transformations to be performed in a governed, centralized environment without importing data into Power BI.

-This project was also designed to **deliberately practice and demonstrate PL-300 concepts**, including data modeling, DAX-based business metrics, cohort analysis, retention and churn measurement, and performance-aware design.
-Instead of focusing on surface-level KPIs, the analysis emphasizes **customer lifecycle behavior, revenue quality, and funnel efficiency**, which are critical for modern e-commerce decision-making.

 By combining a public dataset with an enterprise-style architecture and advanced analytical techniques, this project showcases how Power BI can be used not just to visualize data, but to **answer meaningful business questions at scale**.